pazguille/shuffle-array/README.md

 # shuffle-array

-Randomizes the order of the elements in a given array.
+Randomize the order of the elements in a given array.

 ## Installation